Alvor1991/PP2-Online-Quiz/README.md

 * As a user, I want to seamlessly navigate the website to access the music quiz and test my knowledge of 1970s music.

-* As a user, I want engaging and challenging quiz questions that provide an enjoyable experience and stimulate my curiosity about 1970s music.
+* As a user, I want engaging & challenging quiz questions that provide an enjoyable experience & stimulate my curiosity about 1970s music.

-* As a user, I want clear instructions on how to play the quiz and understand the rules, ensuring a smooth and frustration-free experience.
+* As a user, I want clear instructions on how to play the quiz & understand the rules, ensuring a smooth & frustration-free experience.

 ### Color Scheme
 ![Color scheme image](assets/readme-files/colour-scheme.png)